 - Steroids & Supplements in Sports: Grades 6 to 12.
 A competitive “game” using interactive Turning Technologies© remotes; students learn and answer competitive questions about anabolic steroids, supplements, diet and exercise.
 (45 minutes)

-Family Life Education Programs: The Hult Center provides a variety of comprehensive, age-appropriate sexual health education to all grades levels.
+Reproductive Health Education Programs: The Hult Center provides a variety of comprehensive, age-appropriate reproductive and sexual health education to all grades levels.
 Our most popular programs are listed below.
-However, one of our Certified Health Education Specialists can work with you to design a program to fit the needs of your students.
-Please contact us to design your school’s sexual health education programs, if needed.
+However, one of our Health Education Specialists can work with you to design a program to fit the needs of your students.
+Please contact us to design your school’s reproductive and sexual health education programs, if needed.

-- Life Begins: Grades 6-8.
+- Human Reproduction and Pregnancy: Grades 6-8.
 Introduction to genetics, male and female reproductive systems, fertilization, conception, fetal growth and development, childbirth, abstinence (90 minutes)

-- The ABCs of STDs: Grades 6 to 12.
-What everyone should know about sexually transmitted diseases.
-Topics include: modes of transmission, risk factors, prevention, personal responsibility, signs, symptoms and treatment of bacterial and viral STDs including HIV.
+- FYI: STIs: Grades 6 to 12.
+What everyone should know about sexually transmitted infections.
+Topics include: modes of transmission, risk factors, prevention, personal responsibility, signs, symptoms and treatment of bacterial and viral STIs including HIV.
 This program engages student interaction through Turning Technologies© response system.
 (45-60 minutes)